dij0s/PETAL/thesis/bachelor_thesis.typ

 This has been implemented by first clipping settlements and centres of larger cities onto the municipality's geometry, optimizing the search area and applying a spatial tiling on top.
 Different layers obviously require different tiling sizes, depending on the number and resolution of features.

 The #ref(<datasets_table>) presents the datasets incorporated in the solution and retrieved from the GeoAdmin API:

+Leveraging these datasets provides the necessary information to assess the energy needs, potential and infrastructure within the municipality and establish a baseline profile for energy planning.
+The discretization of the different data sources showcases the importance of spatial tiling when dealing with these data.

+In the average municipality, certain features are few and easily assessable whereas it is impossible to retrieve meaningful insights from the greater-resolution datasets (for e.g. the suitability of roofs, per roof pane) without additional processing or aggregation.

+Therefore, the features within the municipality are (1) identified within the municipality, (2) aggregated to the municipality level and (3) brought back to the same GWh/year unit#footnote("Only applies to energy measures.
+Energy is deduced from power, in watts, assuming non-stop operation (24/7/365).").
+This standardization allows for an easier and consistent comparison of scalars, on a yearly basis, crucial for interpretability but comes with drawbacks:
+- The information of variability within the municipality itself is lost.
+- The aggregation of data is a costly process, especially when doing this on the fly.

+The first issue is partially recovered from the fact that the layers are displayed at their original resolution, in the web interface.
+This way, the variability can be easily visualized.

+The second issue is mitigated depending on the nature of the data.
+The basic approach to aggregation requires the summation of values and is only needed for datasets that benefit from great precision.

+On the other hand, datasets that do not require such precision are subject to statistical estimation:
+1. The spatial tiling is randomly sampled.
+2. The features within the sampled tiling are identified and their values summed.
+3. The sample mean (#ref(<sample_mean>)) and standard deviation (#ref(<std>)) are calculated.
+4. The confidence interval is computed using a T-distribution and confidence level (#ref(<confidence_interval>)).
+#set math.equation(numbering: "1.")

+This random geographical sampling process is depicted in the #ref(<sampling_design>):
+#figure(
+  image("figs/tiling_design.svg", width: 100%),
+  caption: "Illustration of the random geographical sampling methodology applied to the municipality of Grône.
+The diagram shows the statistical approach used to estimate spatial data from high-resolution geospatial datasets by randomly sampling spatial tiles within municipal boundaries.", )<sampling_design>

+Choosing the sampling size and confidence level is important for a proper statistical estimation.
+In this project, both parameters are set empirically and kept relatively large to benefit from lower computational costs, but without optimizing for the best possible accuracy.

+As such, only the suitability of roofs and facades for use of solar energy is estimated using this technique as they are both datasets which showcase potential of exploitation rather than precise measurements on top of being well distributed in the geographic space.
+The confidence level in this case is set to 80%.

+With the data standardized and properly aggregated, the geocontext retriever agent must now be able to interact with them.

+Previously, AI agents were described as autonomous systems able to operate and make decisions independently.
+These operations rely on tools.

+A construction worker, for example, has different tools for different needs, such as a hammer for nails, a saw for cutting wood and a level for ensuring straight walls.
+The tools come with a set of instructions describing how to use them and what to expect from them.

+The same applies to AI agents, which have, in this work, different tools allowing them to query, aggregate and retrieve data from the datasets in #ref(<datasets_table>).
+Consequently, language models can leverage their natural language processing capabilities to choose the appropriate tools for the query.

+An issue with the current approach is that when the _toolbox_ is too large, it becomes difficult for the language model to choose the right tools for the job.

+This issue is addressed by exploiting the power of embeddings, enabling the system to easily retrieve the different tools from their embedded descriptions, semantically.
+On top of that, it is more efficient computation-wise than prompting the language model to choose them.

+When retrieving tools, the system computes the cosine similarity between both embeddings to quantify the semantic similarity (#ref(<cosine_sim>)).
+Finally, the quartile coefficient of dispersion is measured against the distribution of retrieved similarity scores (#ref(<qcd>)).

+This indicator provides a measure of the uniformity of the retrieved tools that is less sensitive to outliers than measures such as the coefficient of variation.
+As such, if the distribution of scores is too uniform, the tools are provided to a language model that leverages its capabilities to only distinguish the appropriate ones, in the given context (#ref(<geocontext_retriever_system_prompt>)).

+This approach reduces the overall computational cost while increasing the quality of tool selection.

+With the appropriate tools chosen, the system can effectively retrieve the data.
+It is simply added to the _context_tools_ field in the conversational state (#ref(<conversational_state>)), as presented in the #ref(<geocontext_retriever_design>):
+#figure(
+  image("figs/geocontext_retriever_design.svg", width: 11cm),
+  caption: "Interface diagram for the Geocontext Retriever agent showing input and output data structures.
+The input is the conversational state and the output is the updated state with the retrieved geospatial data.
+It also features the interaction with geospatial APIs to obtain relevant geographical information.", )<geocontext_retriever_design>

+Expanding the functionnalities of the geocontext retriever is straightforward: new data sources, APIs or even simulation models can be integrated as additional tools the agent may use.

+Geospatial information is accumulated over the conversation turns, allowing for context-aware planning and consistent, spatially informed decisions.
+It is only reset when switching to a new municipality as it becomes invalid.

+In the #ref(<intent_router>), the validity of the location is not confirmed.
+This is directly implemented in the different tools and routing of this agent (#ref(<ai_agent_design>)):
+- If the location is incorrect, retrieving data raises an error and the request is routed to the clarify query agent (6).
+- Otherwise, the query is sent to the strategy planner agent (7).

+Once the relevant data are gathered, the next stage is for the strategy planner agent to analyze this information to conduct proper planning.

 #set table(
   fill: (x, y) => { if calc.odd(y) and x != 0 { rgb("F7F9FA") } },
   stroke: (x, y) => {